Matteo-Malve/RAGMedAssist-INLPT-WS2023/README.md

 ➡️ If you run on M1/M2 Macs: `pip install -r requirements-mps.txt` (see [`requirements-mps.txt`](./requirements/requirements-mps.txt))

-➡️ On Colab: `pip install -r requirements-colab.txt` (see [`requirements-colab.txt`](./requirements/requirements-colab.txt)).
-A line of code to invoke it is already provided in the Colab's section of the [app launcher](./chatbot/frontend/app_launcher.ipynb).
+➡️ On Colab or machines that support CUDA: `pip install -r requirements-cuda.txt` (see [`requirements-cuda.txt`](./requirements/requirements-cuda.txt)).
+For Colab's users, a line of code to invoke it has already been provided in the Colab's section of the [app launcher](./chatbot/frontend/app_launcher.ipynb).

-➡️ For machines with support for Cuda: `pip install -r requirements-cuda.txt` (see [`requirements-cuda.txt`](./requirements/requirements-cuda.txt))

 ⚠️ We all ran and tested on a Miniconda environment for ARM machines, since we all had M1/M2 MacBooks.
 To reproduce the same exact environment you can build on top of this [configuration file](https://github.com/jeffheaton/app_deep_learning/blob/main/install/torch.yml).
 It should be however sufficient to install all the requirement modules in your own environment. \
-On Colab we tested that the app ran without errors.
+On Colab we tested that the app and the prompt enigneering analyses ran without errors.

 ### 2) Embedding and LLM Models